fay102/Practical-Machine-Learning-Project/README.md

 > dim(testing.raw)
 [1]  20 160
 ```
-Data cleaning: remove data with large portion of missing values.
+Data cleaning: we first remove data with large portion (more than 70%) of missing values, then pick up the predictors which are related to the response variable.
 ```r
 > removeIndx<-which(colSums(is.na(training.raw))>(ncol(training.raw)*0.7))
 > train.clean <- training.raw[,-c(removeIndx)]